adwita1603/DSA-Progress-Manager/README.md

 - Add records
 - Display data
 - Manage input using CLI
-- Demonstrates use of STL and file handling (if used)
+- Demonstrates use of STL and file handling

 ## Tech Stack
 - C++
 - STL
-- File Handling (if applicable)
+- File Handling

 ## How to Run
 ```bash